DevExpress/eslint-config-devextreme/README.md

 > **Note**: Adding new configurations is possible but discouraged.
 Double-check that none of the existing configurations fits for your case before you add a new configuration.

+> **⚠️ ESLint 9 Migration Notice**: This package has been migrated to ESLint 9.
+The Airbnb packages (`eslint-config-airbnb-base` and `eslint-config-airbnb-typescript`) are now **optional** due to peer dependency conflicts with ESLint 9.
+The configurations will work without these packages.
+If you need Airbnb style rules, you can install them using `npm install --force` or `npm install --legacy-peer-deps`.

 ## Required packages
 - [eslint: 9.18.0](https://www.npmjs.com/package/eslint/v/9.18.0)
 - [@eslint/eslintrc: ^3.3.1](https://www.npmjs.com/package/@eslint/eslintrc)